 Stool eating for many dogs can ALSO be tied to missing elements in the diet.
 Especially relevant in the realm of our domesticated dogs is the lack of important dietary enzymes that are important to nutritional health, yet missing in commercial and processed foods.
 This adds yet another very good reason that it is so important to supplement the daily diet of our dogs to maintain correct balances.
 But there are multiple variables that eating poop brings into focus when it comes to the right supplements.

-NZYMES® Antioxidant Treat and Sprouted Granules for Pets are derived from our proprietary blend of dried and ground soybean sprouts.
-This powerful Super-food protein ingredient is granulated to form the final product.
-The sprouts carry the “life force” of the plant and therefore provide a key “live food” resource to the diet.
-This “live food” resource greatly aids in the body’s natural production of the body’s primary antioxidant enzymes, which are instrumental for every recovery or repair issue, and also in detoxifying the body.
+Nzymes® Antioxidant Treats and Sprouted Granules for Pets are derived from our proprietary blend of dried and ground soybean sprouts.
+This powerful Super-food soy protein is then granulated to form the final Raw product, the Granules.
+These are, in turn, used to make the Treats, along with some trace vitamins and Rice bran.
+The sprouts carry the full “life force” of the plant and therefore provide a key “live food” resource to the diet.
+This “live food” resource greatly aids in the body’s natural production of its own primary antioxidant enzymes, which are instrumental for every recovery or repair issue, and also in detoxification and free-radical cleanup duties of the body.